 It is also believed that early small Tyrannosaurs even had feathers, though there is currently no evidence that any larger Tyrannosaurs would have been covered in feathers, which actually could have proved problematic for such a larger creature being covered in insulation as it may have caused it to become over heated.

-Tyrannosaurus Rex was first discovered in the year 1902 by Barnum Brown who was nicknamed “Mr Bones” because he had discovered so many Dinosaur bones.
+Tyrannosaurus is believed to have been the most intelligent of the large meat eating dinosaurs and may have looked after its young.
+Evidence for this comes from an adult Tyrannosaurus found near the body of an infant, but whether they lived together or simply died together is not known for sure.
+The first T. rex was first discovered in the year 1902 by Barnum Brown who was nicknamed “Mr Bones” because he had discovered so many Dinosaur bones.
 It was originally named Dynamosaurus Imperiosus by Henry Fairfield Osborn.
 Dynamosaurus Imperiosus means “Powerful, mighty lizard”.
-Fortunately even though Dynamosaurus is quite a good name too the beasts name would still later be changed by Osborn to Tyrannosaurus Rex, “The Tyrant Lizard King” which is subsequently the only full Dinosaur name known to the general public.
+Fortunately even though Dynamosaurus is quite a powerful and majestic name, Osborn would ultimately christen it Tyrannosaurus Rex, “The Tyrant Lizard King” which is subsequently the only full Dinosaur name known to the general public.
 Triceratops’s full name for instance is actually Triceratops Horridus, but most people only know its first name.

-Osborn declared that Tyrannosaurus was the supreme fighter in the animal kingdom.
+Osborn declared that Tyrannosaurus was deserving of its title as it was the supreme fighter in the animal kingdom.